dorkbox/UDT/README.md

  - Updates to UDT source 4.11 to fix some misc.
 CPU timing bugs in Linux (via the sourceforge help forum).
  - Cleaned up source for cross-compile environment in linux
  - Cleaned up preprocessor symbols and removed deprecated
- - Strips unneded symbols, drastically reducing size
+ - Strips unneeded symbols, drastically reducing size
  - Static linking to mingw libraries for windows build